3manuek/3manuek/content/about/_index.md

 - Basic knowledge on deployment / process with Maven - Ant - Hudson.
 - Assigned 50% to another project to provide Engineering Support at EA over Python scripting.

-### Correo Argentino - SysAdmin senior Linux and PostgreSQL
+### Correo Argentino - Senior Systems Administrator
 > Monte Grande, Argentina
 > August 2008  -  February 2009

-- I managed production platform at Correo Argentino (over 400 terms with local databases and Linux enviroment).
+- Managed production platform at Correo Argentino (over 400 terms with local Postgres databases and Linux enviroment).
-- Some machines was enlaced with a AD throw WinBind.
+- Some machines was enlaced with a Active Directory throw WinBind.
 - Created an improved deploy tool for scripts, database recovery, control and monitoring, etc.
 - Also managed servers over Centos 5 for the support area's knowledge-base application  (7 DB MySQL 5.1)